NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Unraveler.md

     desc: " (light,occult) An unraveler constantly sheds dim light in a 40-foot radius, shining like starlight."

   - name: "Voidflight"
-    desc: " (concentrate,move) **Requirements** The unraveler is on the Astral Plane, Limbo, or in vacuum (such as outer space);\n**Effect** The unraveler travels long distances at an unimaginable speed.
+    desc: " (concentrate,move) **Requirements** The unraveler is on the Astral Plane, Limbo, or in vacuum (such as outer space);\n\n**Effect** The unraveler travels long distances at an unimaginable speed.
 While using Voidflight, an unraveler can reach nearby worlds in 2d12 hours, nearby solar systems in 2d4 days, or other regions of space in 2d6 weeks.
 On the Astral Plane or Limbo, an unraveler can reach any location with which it is familiar in just 1d10 hours."

 abilities_mid:
   - name: ""
   - name: "Entropic Reprisal"
-    desc: "`pf2:r`  **Trigger** The unraveler is damaged by a melee weapon;\n**Effect** The wielder of the triggering weapon must attempt a Reflex saving throw.
+    desc: "`pf2:r`  **Trigger** The unraveler is damaged by a melee weapon;\n* * *\n\n**Effect** The wielder of the triggering weapon must attempt a DC 22 Reflex saving throw.
 On a failure, the triggering weapon is affected by Unravel."

 attacks:
   - name: ""